PavloKapyshin/adrian/docs/architecture.md

 ## Parsing

 Parsing the input Adrian source code and returning parser AST (probably JSON with the AST inside).
-Parser for margolith can be writen in any programming language with JSON support and can be pluged in using foreign parser interface.
+Parser for margolith can be written in any programming language with JSON support and can be plugged in using foreign parser interface.